piofthings/web/dev/posts/piwars-fails-of-2019-2.md

 It has been two months since I wrote my last post.
 It has taken a bit to fully get over the disappointment.
 But last weekend marked the official end of Robot J2...

 ## More torque will do it... or will it!
 In my last post I had mentioned how the robot had poor mechanical stability and I had attributed low torque of the DC motors as its main failing.
-So I went and got come high torque Pololu motors.
+So I went and got some high torque Pololu motors.
 Turns out the initial draw of the new motors was so high that my 12V power adapter's voltage would sag and reboot both the Pis.

 ## Battery holder
 The issue with the power adapter expedited the new battery box process and I found a real nice 'spring-less' design on [Thingiverse](https://www.thingiverse.com/thing:456900).